 In July 2002, the Financial Accounting Standards Board ("FASB") issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities," which supersedes EITF Issue No. 94-3.
 SFAS No. 146 requires that costs associated with an exit or disposal plan be recognized when incurred rather than at the date of a commitment to an exit or disposal plan.
-The adoption of SFAS No. 146, effective January 1, 2003, did not have any impact on our financial condition or results of operations.

-Recent Accounting Pronouncements
+Recently Adopted Accounting Pronouncements